vishvaa-vsk/dev-setup/README.md

 # Fedora Dev + Hyprland Setup

-This repository provides an automated script to set up a development environment and Hyprland desktop on Fedora everything (tested on Fedora 42+).
+This repository provides an automated script to set up a development environment and Hyprland desktop on Fedora Workstation (tested on Fedora 42+).
+Works well on a minimal install too (Fedora everything).

 ## Features